MarioMartReq/generic-exporter/README.md

 ### 0. Pre-requisites.

 - Golang.
 It is mandatory to have one of the latest versions to support some of the network functionalities.
 (The current implementation was compiled with the 1.13 version)
-- Sudo access to create new users and service to run the exporter.
+- Sudo access to create new users and services to run the exporter.
 Besides, the above included `ipmi` command requires `sudo` to be executed.

 ### 1. Creating a new user and setting up the environment.